Amanda Carrington: Season six

 Amanda, Michael and the rest of the Carrington family survive the attack, though Luke Fuller—the gay lover of Amanda's brother Steven—and family friend Lady Ashley Mitchell are killed.
 Galen is missing and presumed dead, and rightful heir Michael is forced to leave the country.

 Exile, however, puts a strain on Amanda and Michael's marriage, as he and Alexis become obsessed with rescuing Galen (who is being held for ransom) and restoring the monarchy.
 Amanda and Dex are drawn closer as Amanda catches Michael and Elena in a compromising position and Dex catches Alexis with a crown, imagining herself as Queen of Moldavia.
-Amanda finds a drunken Dex and they make love again—only to be caught in the act by Alexis.
+Amanda finds a drunken Dex and they have sex again—only to be caught in the act by Alexis.
 Alexis and Dex divorce, as do Amanda and Michael.
 After Alexis discovers that Galen has in fact been manipulating her, the Moldavian royal family leaves for Lisbon and is never heard from again.

 Amanda is devastated when Dex does not want to pursue a relationship with her.
 She romances Clay Fallmont, but their family rivalry drives him into the arms of Steven's ex-wife Sammy Jo.
 Amanda is involved in a drunk driving incident which is covered up by Blake; estranged from her mother and feeling isolated from her family, Amanda eventually attempts suicide.
 She survives, and reconciles with a forgiving Alexis.
 Amanda decides to pursue Clay again.
 In the 1986 season finale episode "The Choice (a.k.a.)
 The Vendetta", Sammy Jo catches Amanda and Clay kissing at the La Mirage hotel; the women fight, winding up in the swimming pool in their party dresses.
 Meanwhile, Amanda's sister-in-law Claudia Carrington accidentally sets the hotel on fire.